Lucy Letby to be sent victim impact statements after refusing to appear in court

 “We have attended court day in and day out, yet she decides she has had enough and stays in her cell – just one final act of wickedness from a coward.”

-Rishi Sunak branded the serial child murderer “cowardly” for refusing to appear for her sentencing hearing.
+Rishi Sunak branded the serial child murderer “cowardly” for refusing to appear for sentencing.

-The Prime Minister said the Government was looking at changing the law so criminals were compelled to attend their sentencing hearings.
+The Prime Minister said the Government was looking at changing the law so criminals could be compelled to attend sentencing hearings.

 He was asked during a visit to a nursery in Harrogate, North Yorkshire, on Monday whether ministers were moving too slowly on making the change.